pblottiere/QSA/docs/src/qsa-api/endpoints.md

 A QSA style may be used through the `STYLE` OGC web services parameter to specify the rendering for a specific layer.
-Default styles may be defined and automatically used when a layer is added to a QSA project.
+Default styles may be defined and automatically used when a vector layer is added to a QSA project.

 | Method  |                      URL                      |         Description                                                                                                            |
 |---------|-----------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|